isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 # Predictors of Type 2 Diabetes Mellitus

 ## Background
 This analysis performed on a dataset obtained from the 3rd course of the Statistical Analysis with R for Public Health specialization: Logistic Regression in R for public health.
 The dataset can be found [here](https://github.com/isaaclhk/Projects/blob/main/datasets/diabetes.csv).
-The outcome variable for this analysis is dm, a binary variable indicating whether or not a participant is diagnosed with type 2 diabetes mellitus.
+The outcome variable for this analysis is dm, a binary variable indicating whether or not a participant is diagnosed with type 2 diabetes mellitus (DM).
 The aim of this project is to identify predictors of Type 2 DM and quantify their risks.

 ### Variables in the dataset
 1. chol <- total cholesterol in mg/dL